smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

 1. Launch POI app
 2. Search POI
 3. Show POI list
-4. Choise from POI list
+4. Choose from POI list
 5. Set the choised POI data to struct of `PoiServiceData->LoacationDetails`
 6. Shown popup message that is able to choise following purpose
  (a) Set as destination ( Share the POI to SDL Navigation App )